MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 ## How fast?
 How much change? ##

 To illustrate the practices I'm going to set the scene a bit.
 Let's say you are in a team that is currently developing software.
-Your team is not applying any of these practices on a daily basis and you want to change that.
+Your team is not consciously applying any of these practices on a daily basis.
+Your team also feels like it is not able to develop software any quicker than it is doing currently.
 What practice would you start with?

 I think there are two questsions that are really useful to ask when trying to find an answer to this question:
 - how fast are you currently going?